 There are always ways to save money.
 There is always a way to get through even the toughest of times.

 When every penny is budgeted out and there is no more money to spare?
 Simple answer, you stay home.
 Everyone usually budgets for entertainment and going out or meals out.

-Another real easy way to save money is using Ibotta while you shop.
-Ibotta is a money saving app that pays you cash rebates based on your online shopping.
+Another real easy way to save money is by using Rakuten while you shop.
+Rakuten is a money saving app that pays you cash rebates based on your online shopping.
 I use Rakuten on all our Amazon purchases and the savings is great.
 Never pay full price again!